How we discovered Galatina is a bit embarrassing to explain but here we go…

 Its appealing façade complements the Baroque style of many other buildings around the town.
 Inside, the church is divided into three naves, separated by beautiful arches sitting upon marble pillars.
 The paintings and sculptures date back to the 16th and 17th centuries.

 Our newfound, very warm, blue-streaked friend implored us to join her for a quick espresso at a nearby bar to meet some of her colleagues and city officials.

-Then she told us that she arranged for the museum director of the Basilica di Santa Catarina d’Allessandria—the jewel of Galatina’s crown (declared a national monument in 1870)–to tour us through the basilica.
+Then she told us that she arranged for the museum director of the Basilica di Santa Caterina d’Allessandria—the jewel of Galatina’s crown (declared a national monument in 1870)–to tour us through the basilica.
 She explained that the art there has been said to rival that of the Basilica of Saint Francis of Assisi.

 Construction of the church that has both Romanesque and Gothic elements started in the late 1300s to guard a sacred relic, the finger of St. Catherine of Alexandria.
 With a central rose window outside, there’s enough gold and precious art inside to make you feel that you are in a museum rather than a church.
 We were dazzled by frescoes painted by disciples of Giotto; Betty explained that these representations were a “poor man’s Bible” before the citizenry of Galatina could read.

 We visited the adjoining frescoed cloister and the refectory, now a museum with an Arabesque ceiling that houses many other artistic, historical and cultural riches of the church.

 Pasticceria Andrea Ascalone: Home of the Pasticciotto